Cherry tomato

 The cherry tomato is a type of small round tomato believed to be an intermediate genetic admixture between wild currant-type tomatoes and domesticated garden tomatoes.
 Cherry tomatoes range in size from a thumbtip up to the size of a golf ball, and can range from spherical to slightly oblong in shape.
 Although usually red, other colours such as orange, yellow, green, purple, and black also exist.
 Those shaped like an oblong share characteristics with plum tomatoes and are known as grape tomatoes.
 The cherry tomato is regarded as a botanical variety of the cultivated berry, Solanum lycopersicum var. cerasiforme.
-In supermarkets, cherry tomatoes of different colors are often sold together with the phrase "mixed melody" in the name, indicating the great variance in their colors.

 History

+Origins and relationship to wild tomatoes

+Cherry tomatoes are closely related to the wild ancestral forms of all cultivated tomatoes.
+Wild tomatoes (Solanum pimpinellifolium and related species) naturally produce small, cherry-sized fruits and are native to western South America, particularly the Andes region and coastal areas of Peru, Ecuador, and northern Chile.
+These wild species represent the genetic foundation from which all modern tomatoes, both large and small, were developed.

+Domestication and spread

-The cherry tomato is believed to be the direct ancestor of modern cultivated tomatoes and is the only wild tomato found outside South America.
-The tomato is thought to have been first domesticated in the Puebla-Veracruz area of Mexico and to have reached this area from South America in the form of a weedy cherry tomato.
+The tomato is thought to have been first domesticated in the Puebla-Veracruz region of Mexico, likely arriving from South America in the form of small-fruited wild or semi-domesticated varieties that resembled modern cherry tomatoes.
+Over thousands of years, indigenous peoples in Mesoamerica selectively bred these small tomatoes, with some lineages developed into larger varieties while others maintained the small fruit size characteristic of cherry tomatoes.